About Us

 DEI/A Statement

 For the Alexandria Singers, “diversity” means that our membership, our repertoire, and our audience reflect the greater community in which we live and work.
-“Equity” means that we will strive to ensure that all participants and audience members have the tools to participate in our rehearsals and concerts.
-For us, inclusion and access are a matter of kindness and principle; we intend to create a supportive atmosphere where a lack of musical training does not prevent full and joyful participation.
+“Equity” means that we will strive to ensure that all who engage with our music—whether as performing members, audience members, or participants in our programs—have the tools and opportunities to fully experience and take part in our rehearsals, concerts, and community, regardless of financial, physical, or social barriers.
+For us, inclusion and access are a matter of kindness and principle; we intend to create a supportive atmosphere where singers with any musical or cultural background can participate fully and joyfully.
+“Access” means removing barriers (financial, physical, or otherwise) to participation.

 In order to live these principles, the Singers pledge to: